 Yes!
 HAProxy Enterprise ships with the optional HAProxy Enterprise UDP Module.
 The module provides fast, reliable, and secure UDP proxying and load balancing alongside HAProxy’s existing TCP/HTTP support.
 HAProxy ALOHA also supports the UDP protocol.

-HAProxy enables UDP load balancing in the cloud, containers, VMs, or on any Linux server.
-The module supports transparent mode and UDP applications using DNS, NTP, and RADIUS—while also enabling Syslog traffic load balancing over UDP.
-To learn more, check out our HAProxy Enterprise 2.9 announcement or our related on-demand webinar.
+HAProxy Enterprise enables UDP load balancing in the cloud, containers, VMs, or on any Linux server.
+The module supports transparent mode and UDP applications using DNS, NTP, and RADIUS—while also enabling Syslog traffic load balancing.
+To learn more about UDP support in HAProxy, check out our HAProxy UDP Load Balancing solution page.